View CAROLYN FORD's Obituary on Boston.com and share memories

 |

-FORD, Carolyn Ann (Milton) "Camie" Of Marion, Boston and Sarasota, FL passed away Friday, May 22nd, 2020, at the age of 77 after a long illness.
-She was a graduate of The Windsor School and George Washington University.
-She is survived by her husband, Albert F. Ford, II, four children: Jennifer Church Dwinell Scala, Elise Richardson Dwinell-Koves, Albert F. Ford, III, William Allen Ford, as well as three stepchildren: Darby Ford Valentini; Emily Ford Hinds; Andrew Albert Ford.
-Additionally, Camie is survived by three grandchildren, five step-grandchildren and a brother, Edward John Mitton of Reisterstown, MD.
-She was a fashion and jewelry designer, T.V. personality and gracious hostess, great skier, sailed the oceans, traveled the world and was the best mother any child could want.
+FORD, Carolyn Ann Mitton "Camie" Of Marion, Boston and Sarasota, FL passed away Friday, May 22nd, 2020, at the age of 77 after a long illness.
+She was a graduate of The Windsor School and Wheaton College.
+She is the daughter of Edward Mitton and Carolyn Church Mitton.
+She is survived by her husband, Albert F. Ford, II, four children: Jennifer Church Dwinell Scala, Elise Richardson Dwinell-Koves, Albert F. Ford, III, William Allen Ford, as well as three stepchildren: Darby Ford Valentini, Emily Ford Hinds and Andrew Albert Ford.
+Additionally, Camie is survived by four grandchildren, four stepgrandchildren and a brother, Edward John Mitton of Reisterstown, MD.
+She was a fashion and jewelry designer, T.V. personality published author and gracious hostess, great skier, sailed the oceans, traveled the world and was the best mother any child could want.
 A late summer funeral is planned.

 Published in The Boston Globe on May 30, 2020